 What tools should I use to measure my WordPress website speed?

 There are many ways to figure out how fast your website loads.
 The easiest way to do this is to visit your own website after clearing your browser cache of course.

-When we optimize WordPress websites, we rely on a a few industry website testing tools to get the job done.
+When we optimize WordPress websites, we rely on a few industry website testing tools to get the job done.

 Pingdom Tools lets you select from a list of test locations.
 When assessing a client’s website, I’ll run tests from a few locations.
 When I do this, I take into consideration the client server location and where their target demographic lives.

-When you run a test on Pingdom Tools, you get a summary card with a score, total size, loading time, and number of requests.
+When you run a test on Pingdom Tools, you get a summary card with a score, total size, loading time, and a number of requests.
 Your primary focus should be on the load time and page size.